NocTuro974/3-musketeers/cash/README.md

 Note that you can indicate many currencies output

 ## Additionnal Commands
-"--save -s" : used to save the currency as default\n "--help -h" : used to display help message\n "--version -v" : used to display the version number of this library
+- "--save -s" : used to save the currency as default
+- "--help -h" : used to display help message
+- "--version -v" : used to display the version number of this library